 Then, how can we conduct university exams at their specified date and limit the spread of the virus among these students?
 Qorrect’s team came up with the solution, offering set of special features that will allow us to do just that.

-5 Steps for Conducting Remote Tests: Computerized Exams
+5 Powerful Things Remote Assessments: Computerized Exams

 - The ability to do the exam at home.
 Using Qorrect, professors are able to create exams and send them to all students at the same time.
 Students can take these tests using computers, laptops, tablets, or even their smart mobile phones.
 This way they can do their tests without having to be exposed to the virus by heading to the university.